zendannyy/yara/notes.md

 (https://www.brighttalk.com/webcast/18282/504513).

 - grep on steroids
-- give it a name, description, string to match, and a condition
+- give it a name, description, strings to match, and a condition
+    - Out of these, condition is mandatory
 - YARA is also often integrated within commercial detection tools, or used internally to detect binaries on the enterprise network
 - if you don't specify char set, it will deffault to ascii